fbeek/pimatic-maxcul/README.md

     Added a RSSI reporting of received pakages to the debuging messages to check the wireless connection quality.
 Also smaller bugfixes and optimizations.

+* v0.9.4

+    Added EcoButton support.
+Special THANKS to w3stbam for implementing this feature.

 ToDo
 -------
 * CUL Credit System support to respect the ISM Band 1% Rules